-- Sing nursery rhymes every day as part of your daily routine (for example, at bath time) - Share a book with your child every day and make this a special part of your day (for example, at bedtime) - When reading to your child explain unfamiliar words to extend your child's vocabulary - Visit the local library - Point out print, such as the first letter of their name, a bus or door number or a familiar logo - After reading stories ask your child 'what' and 'why' questions such as, "What happened in the story?" and "Why do you think...?"
+- Sing nursery rhymes every day as part of your daily routine (for example, at bath time) - Share a book with your child every day and make this a special part of your day (for example, at bedtime) - When reading to your child explain unfamiliar words to extend your child's vocabulary - Visit the local library - Point out print, such as the first letter of their name or a familiar logo - After reading stories ask your child 'what' and 'why' questions such as, "What happened in the story?" and "Why do you think...?"